Zequez/logseq-vault/pages/Startover Co-Creation.md

 		- Sorted by recently used or most used tabs
 		- Search functionality
 	- Multiple languages?
+		- Can it be made so the translating itself
 	- Add social component by seeing the matrix points reported by other players with their proof; and allow other people to confirm these.
 		- Make a public stream of reported matrix points.
-		-
+		- Form accountability teams that will confirm your matrix points -
 	-
 	-